openedx-unsupported/edx-certificates/README.md

     installing.

-  * If you run `create_pdf.py` and get unicode errors, you may need to set the LC_ALL environment variable:
+  * If you run `create_pdf.py` and get unicode errors, you may need to set the LC_ALL environment variable.
+To set it permanently, like from your ~/.bashrc, try:
     ```shell
-    export LC_ALL=en_us.UTF-8
+    export LC_ALL=en_US.UTF-8
     ```
+    But if you only want to set it for one test run, you could say:
+    ```shell
+    LC_ALL=en_US.UTF-8 python ./create_pdf.py
+    ```

-  * If you are running on a linux virtual machine being hosted by MacOS, and your git checkout is being NFS mounted, you may have library import errors because of Mac case-folding semantic preservation by Python's pathlib.
+  * If you are running on a Linux virtual machine being hosted by MacOS, and your git checkout is being NFS mounted, you may have library import errors because of Mac case-folding semantic preservation by Python's pathlib.
 Try doing a git checkout inside the vm that isn't exported from MacOS.